chirpy2605/voron/V0/Yavoth/README.md

 - 2024-07-03 BETA2 release with regenerated cowls
 - 2024-07-03 Minor geometric changes to cowls
 - 2024-07-03 BETA v2 CAD released (please do not post Mods based on the BETA CAD)

+## Release (BETA v3):

+- 2024-07-06 Released new cowls that support UHF length hotends with a Dragon mount pattern.
+Standard and 5mm rear offset cowls are provided